syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/DateNavigation-and-gesture.md

 ## Move to Date

-Visible dates can be moved to specific date using [MoveToDate](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~MoveToDate.html) property available in `SfCalendar`. it will move to any specific month,year,decade,century view based on the view mode.
+Visible dates can be moved to specific date using [MoveToDate](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~MoveToDate.html) property available in `SfCalendar`. it will move to any specific month,year,decade,century view based on the `ViewMode`.

 {% highlight c# %}